What is Leptin?

 - Avoid processed refined foods

 - Optimise your sleep and be in bed by 10pm!

 - Get outside during the day, get some skin exposed to the sunshine and try to connect with nature (even if it’s for as little as 15-20 minutes)

 - Don’t over exercise, this can often cause even more stress on the body

 - Remove toxins from your environment and diet as they are major stressors on the body

 - Calm your thoughts and practice stress management

-- Focusing on your diet – or a protocol that can help to get back your leptin sensitivity = The 4 Phase Protocol (4PFEP)
+- Focusing on your diet – or a protocol that can help to get back your leptin sensitivity = The Fat Loss Protocol (FLP)

-The 4PFEP allows you to lower your leptin levels and regain leptin sensitivity, this way leptin can begin to do its job of turning off the hunger switch and turn on the fat burning switch.
-Please know that the 4PFEP isn’t a ‘cure’, it may take up to 6 months or more with a strict real food diet, one that eliminates all inflammatory foods (processed, refined foods and chemicals etc).
-The 4PFEP can definitely short track this process and aid in changing the leptin resistance to leptin sensitivity over a matter of time (if followed correctly).
+The FLP allows you to lower your leptin levels and regain leptin sensitivity, this way leptin can begin to do its job of turning off the hunger switch and turn on the fat burning switch.
+Please know that the FLP isn’t a ‘cure’, it may take up to 6 months or more with a strict real food diet, one that eliminates all inflammatory foods (processed, refined foods and chemicals etc).
+The FLP can definitely short track this process and aid in changing the leptin resistance to leptin sensitivity over a matter of time (if followed correctly).